What is data consistency?

 Is this it?

 Again, not at all!
-If you have all perfectly consistent data, it might just be wrong or outdated… But without consistency, you might not even be able to determine that.
+If you have perfectly consistent data, it might still be wrong or outdated… But without consistency, you might not even be able to determine that.
+If all that sounds horrendously complicated, I’m here and ready to assist.

 See below for my contact information